rit-sse/node-api/README.md

 * Next go to Credentials Tab.
 Click Create Credentials > API Key.
 You can store this key in `keys/google.json` under `web.api_key` or set the ENV variable `GOOGLE_API_KEY`.

 ### Google Calendar
-Only need to do this if you are working on mentroing related endpoints.
+Only need to do this if you are working on mentoring-related endpoints.

 * Create a new Google Calendar for the Mentor Schedule
 * In the side bar, Click on the arrow next to your new calendar and go to calendar settings.